anirudhragupta/terrible-portscanner/README.md

 # terrible-portscanner
-A basic port scanner in python which is
+A basic port scanner in python which is not very optimized